aymanebenhima/react-checkpoint/README.md

    - Change the default `App` function component in `App.js` to a class-based component by extending `React.Component`.

 3. **Implement State in the Class Component**
-   - Create a state object within your class component with the following properties:
+   - Create a state object within your class component:
      ```jsx
      state = {
        person: {